Abeautifulsnow/awesomeLibrary/README.md

 * [How-To-Ask-Questions-The-Smart-Way](https://github.com/ryanhanwu/How-To-Ask-Questions-The-Smart-Way) - 提问的艺术
 * [sklearn-doc-zh](https://github.com/apachecn/sklearn-doc-zh) - 📖 [译] scikit-learn（sklearn） 中文文档
 * [web3](https://github.com/life-itself/web3) - Making sense of web3 & crypto.
 Introduction to key concepts and ideas.
 Rigorous, constructive analysis of key claims pro and con.
 A look at the deeper hopes and aspirations.
+* [Classy Django REST Framework](https://www.cdrf.co/) - Detailed descriptions, with full methods and attributes, for each of Django REST Framework's class-based views and serializers.

 ### awesome-library
 * [awesome-vue](https://github.com/vuejs/awesome-vue) - 🎉 A curated list of awesome things related to Vue.js